Wiltshire Creative / JMK Trust Emerging Directors Programme

 Jo Newman will head up the scheme at the Wiltshire Creative, working with the Nuffield Theatre and JMK's Regional Coordinators Sam Potter and Justin Audibert to create a series of workshops, gatherings and events for theatre directors in the region throughout the year.

 To join the group please email Jo.Newman@wiltshirecreative.co.uk

 JMK 2018 PROGRAMME OF EVENTS

 We will email with more information about each of these events and how to sign up closer to the time, this is just an overview so you can have the dates in your diary.

 Email Jo at firstname.lastname@example.org if you would like to attend any of the below sessions or see any of the shows – there is a £5 discounted ticket offer for the below shows for JMK directors next season.

 JMK Assistant Director Opportunity

-In partnership with Salisbury Playhouse (part of Wiltshire Creative), we are offering an Assistant Director Bursary to a participant of the JMK & Salisbury Playhouse Directors’ Group.
+The JMK Trust in partnership with Wiltshire Creative is offering an Assistant Director Bursary to a participant of the JMK Directors’ Group at Wiltshire Creative and Nuffield Southampton Theatres.
 The bursary is an arts scholarship, funded by the Leverhulme Trust that will provide a learning and training opportunity for a talented emerging director, based in the South West who has demonstrated a commitment to directing and a passion for theatre making.
 The recipient will become a Leverhulme Arts Scholar.